kiranvad/kiranvad2.github.io/README.md

-## Kiran Vaddi | Personal webpage

-Hello!
-Welcome to my personal webpage.
+## Welcome to my personal webpage.

 I am a PhD student at the [Materials Design and Innovation](http://engineering.buffalo.edu/materials-design-innovation.html), Univeristy at Buffalo, Buffalo, NY, USA.